seff73/seff73/README.md

 - 👋 Hi, I’m Joel
 - 👀 I’m interested in all about world's programing
-- 🌱 I’m currently learning Big Data, Artificial Inteligence and Data Science
+- 🌱 I’m currently learning Big Data, Artificial Intelligence and Data Science
 - 💞️ I’m looking to collaborate on your project
 - 📫 seff73@gmail.com